Refractive Lens Exchange (RLE)

 The lens capsule remains preserved, surrounds the eye lens in a protective manner and thus serves the next step as a support for the new artificial lens.
 Indeed, the surgeon inserts an artificial lens calculated exactly according to the vision defect.
 It is put by being folded.
 Therefore, the cut on the cornea edge can remain very small and the lens unfolds itself into the capsule bag and moves to the appropriate position.

 By small flexible arches, the artificial lens is retained in the capsule bag and settled in the same place as the old lens before.
 The process is so soft that the tiny cut should not be sutured.
 It encloses itself, like a valve, without forming scars.
 In general, the procedure is carried out in less than 10 minutes.
-Generally, the hospitalization lasts less than 2 hours.

 Learn more about eye surgery: